 All international students applying for admission must submit the appropriate documents well in advance to undergraduate admissions or to the graduate office of the school or college to which they are applying.
+Photocopied or faxed documents are not accepted for evaluation purposes.
 Transcripts for international applicants must be submitted for all secondary and/or postsecondary schools attended.
 Documents must be in the language of instruction of the issuing school and must be accompanied by an official English translation.

 In addition to academic requirements for admission, international students, for purposes of obtaining a visa to study in the United States, must also provide proof of financial ability.
 To determine the required amount, they should consult the Cost Guides on the ISSS website: www.american.edu/ocl/isss/Cost-Guides.cfm.

 Students in nonimmigrant F-1 or J-1 status are required by Department of Homeland Security (DHS) regulations to enroll for and maintain a full-time course load during the fall and spring semesters.
 If the student’s first term is a summer session, the full-time course load requirement will apply for that summer.
 It is the individual student’s responsibility to comply with immigration regulations.

 To meet the full-time course load requirements at American University each semester, undergraduate students are required to register for a minimum of 12 credit hours, graduate students for a minimum of 9 credit hours, and law students in the master’s program for a minimum of 8 credit hours.
 Any change in registration which results in a course load below these minimum requirements must be authorized by International Student & Scholar Services (ISSS) in consultation with the student’s academic advisor.